Morrissey’s ‘Kill Uncle’ – A Look Back at Indie-Rock History

 Nineteen-eighty-eight’s ‘Viva Hate’ was way better than anyone expected from the former Smiths frontman.
 By the end of the band’s short, glorious run, Morrissey’s reputation as a bitter, moody crank had alienated fans, bandmates and the British music press that had tripped over itself coming up with new adjectives to describe the group.
 Most everyone was expecting, and hoping, that his solo debut would be unlistenable.

 Instead, it was crammed with hooks, playfulness and a sharp, focused vocal performance by the star.
 Turned out he was saving the messy morose music for the follow-up.
-It took three years for ‘Kill Uncle’ (which celebrates its 22nd anniversary today) to succeed ‘Viva Hate.’
+It took three years for ‘Kill Uncle’ to succeed ‘Viva Hate.’
 In that time, Morrissey split from longtime producer Stephen Street (who produced the Smiths as well as ‘Viva Hate’) and was working with for-hire musicians rather than a committed band.
 It didn’t help that most of the songs Morrissey wrote were downcast numbers that people assumed reflected the sound his soul made when it cried out in pain.

 Watch Morrissey's Video for 'Our Frank'